Reverse an overdose.

 Using alone is the number one risk factor for a fatal overdose.

-That’s why the Overdose Prevention Helpline is here for you.
+That’s why Safe Spot is here for you.
 Call 800-972-0590 and you will be connected with a trained operator who can call for help in case of an overdose.
-When you’re ready to use, the Overdose Helpline is ready to stand by.
+When you’re ready to use, Safe Spot is ready to stand by.

 Provide solutions.